r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

-      This article contains a list of simple obfuscation technics that can be used into obfuscating system call's like (powershell.exe -EncodedCommand OR cmd.exe /c start /MIN) in one attempt to bypass AV's AMSI and DEP detection mecanisms, why? let assume we have crypted your shellcode with one AES master key, and the AV vendor can't read inside crypted sourcecode to determine if there actions are good or bad, in this ocasion the AV vendor starts to look for system call's that may reveal malicious actions.
+      This article contains a list of simple obfuscation technics that can be used into obfuscating system call's like (powershell.exe -EncodedCommand OR cmd.exe /c start /MIN) in one attempt to bypass AV's AMSI and DEP detection mecanisms, why? let assume we have crypted our shellcode with one AES master key, and the AV vendor can't read inside crypted sourcecode to determine if there actions are good or bad, in this ocasion the AV vendor starts to look for system call's that may reveal malicious actions.